EMC China Lab

 Benefits of SOR Certified Products

 Obtaining SOR Certification ensures the safety and reliability of children's toys, avoiding potential health and safety risks.
 The process of SOR Certification involves a series of rigorous inspections and tests.
 Only products that pass these inspections and tests can obtain the SOR Certification certificate and be allowed to be sold in the Canadian market.
 Besides SOR Certification, there are also a series of other Canadian regulations and standards for children's toys that need to be followed.
 For example, Toy Safety Standards such as CSA Z65.0 and 65.1 clearly stipulate the safety requirements for toys.
-Additionally, regulations and standards related to intellectual property rights must also be adheRED to, ensuring the safety and quality of children's toys.
+Additionally, regulations and standards related to intellectual property rights must also be adhered to, ensuring the safety and quality of children's toys.

 Product Scope of SOR Certification